 But this was funky old Eugene just before home video hit the market and in 1977, after the first-run films that played during “normal” hours, there were also movies playing every Thursday, Friday, and Saturday evening at midnight for the discounted price of 98 cents.
 Movies like Harold and Maude, A Clockwork Orange, The Last Picture Show, and Monty Python and the Holy Grail came and went and then came again.

-Monty Python’s masterpiece of absurdity was a film I’d partly seen in Berkeley in 1975, but the experience was interrupted when my mother’s housemate Bianca freaked out while the Black Knight was being dismembered—even though he insisted it was “just a flesh wound.”
-Bianca was a sensitive soul and—horrified by the comic violence—she fled from the cinema, but not before she guilt-tripped my mother to leave with me and my sister in tow.
+Monty Python’s masterpiece of absurdity was a film I’d partly seen with my mother and sister in Berkeley in 1975, but the experience was interrupted when my mother’s housemate, Bianca, freaked out when the Black Knight was being dismembered by King Arthur.
+She was too sensitive to handle the comedic violence and she guilt-tripped our mother to bail on the film, even though we were enjoying the movie.

 In 1977 I finally saw Monty Python and the Holy Grail in its entirety at the Mayflower Theater with two of my Roosevelt Junior High School friends which, in retrospect, was a better time to see it.